 Armed with a licence to kill, Secret Agent James Bond sets out on his first mission as 007 and must defeat a weapons dealer in a high stakes game of poker at Casino Royale, but things are not what they seem.

 Based very loosely on Robert Ludlum's novel, the Bourne Identity is the story of a man whose wounded body is discovered by fishermen who nurse him back to health.
-He can remember nothing and begins to try to rebuild his memory based on clues such as the Swiss bank account, the number of which, is implanted in his hip.
-He soon realizes that he is being hunted and takes off with Marie on a search to find out who he is and why he is being hunted.
+He can remember nothing and begins to try to rebuild his memory based on clues such as a Swiss bank account, the number of which is implanted in his hip.
+He soon realizes that he is being hunted and takes off with Marie on a search to find out who he is - and why he is being hunted.
 Written by

 12 of 17 people found this review helpful.

 Was this review helpful to you?